Skip to content

 • Running Windows Subsystem for Linux (WSL)

-• Spinning a container with this OS image
+• Spinning up a container with this OS image

 Install the needed Python version and other Linux packages